Great Lawns Made Simple: How and when to cut grass

 After sowing, your lawn starts to grow and the grass will need the first cut.
 Young grass plants are still vulnerable and should be at least 7cm high before cutting.
 Find out how and when to cut grass in our latest video guide.

-You only need to remove a third of the blade height.
+• You only need to remove a third of the blade height.
 It helps if you have a mower with adjustable blades so you can raise the blades to take less off.
 This is known as a high cut.

-If you cut grass too short it can weaken your grass seedlings.
+• If you cut grass too short it can weaken your grass seedlings.
 To keep grass strong and healthy remember the one-third rule.

-Make sure your lawnmower is serviced, sharp blades cut well and remember never to cut wet grass.
+• Make sure your lawnmower is serviced, sharp blades cut well and remember never to cut wet grass.
 It is dangerous and just drags and rips the grass rather than cutting it cleanly.
 A tip is to not cut early in the morning when there is dew on the grass, wait until the sun has had time to dry off the grass.

-Grass grows at different rates throughout the year but should be cut regularly to keep it healthy and green.
+• Grass grows at different rates throughout the year but should be cut regularly to keep it healthy and green.
 This can mean every week in summer.

 • If you want a striped lawn this can be achieved by mowing in very straight lines in opposite directions.
 The effect of the stripes is light reflecting on the grass blades as they are bent in different directions.